opensafely-core/ehrql/docs/includes/generated_docs/schemas/tpp.md

 This table contains responses to questions from the OpenPROMPT project.

+!!! warning "Access to this table requires the `open_prompt` permission"

+    Access to OpenPROMPT data is usually agreed at the project application stage.
+If you're unsure as to whether you do or should have access please speak to your co-pilot or to OpenSAFELY support.

 You can find out more about this table in the associated short data report.
 To view it, you will need a login for [Level 4][open_prompt_1].
 The [workspace][open_prompt_2] shows when the code that comprises the report was run;